-This Boursin broccoli rice casserole is super creamy without being too heavy and has tons of garlic and herb flavor.
+This gluten free broccoli casserole made with Boursin cheese is super creamy without being too heavy and has tons of garlic and herb flavor.
 This side dish can easily be a main meal for any vegetarian friends, or sit next to a turkey or roasted chicken for a holiday meal.

 However, the second I tasted this it instantly brought back childhood memories of going to a place in Austin called Threadgill’s.
 I can’t, for the life of me, remember what else I ate there, but it was like a rush of nostalgia to eat this meal!
 I remember going to visit my grandma, an 8 hour drive with a makeshift TV hooked in to our cigarette lighter.
 Man, these kids have it so good these days with their fancy built in screens and iPads.
 For some reason when we got to stop in Austin, we always stopped here.
 It was probably for their broccoli rice casserole.